 Research Ideas

-This will serve as my "continously" updated page with random research ideas, for anyone to pick up and start working on.
-If you have any questions, suggestions or want to get started on something, please let me know.
+This will serve as a "continously" updated page with random research ideas, for anyone to pick up and start working on.

 1. Apps / API / web account user/password bruteforcing